ISRAEL/PALESTINE

 As the Jerusalem Declaration articulates, antisemitism is “discrimination, prejudice, hostility or violence against Jews as Jews (or Jewish institutions as Jewish).”
 Antisemitism has a long and horrifying history that has resulted in deep trauma and the need for safety and security for Jews.
 At the same time, there is an ongoing debate among Jews and Jewish antisemitism scholars about how to define antisemitism, especially because of “the difference between antisemitic speech and legitimate criticism of Israel and Zionism,” which does not help combat legitimate anti-Jewish discrimination, prejudice, hostility, or violence against Jews as Jews (see the Jerusalem Declaration).

-At Peace Catalyst International, we find that the Jerusalem Declaration definition and guidelines for combating antisemitism most align with our peacebuilding posture and approach, and we encourage all people who aspire to contribute to a holistic and just peace for everyone between the river and the sea to read it in full.
+At Peace Catalyst International, we find that the Jerusalem Declaration definition and guidelines for combating antisemitism most align with our peacebuilding posture and approach, and we encourage all people who aspire to contribute to a holistic and just peace for everyone in the land to read it in full.
 We are also grateful for the many prophetic Jewish-led organizations who are working against the harms perpetuated by the Israeli occupation of Palestinian territories.
 Their work is an inspiration to us, and we look to follow the example and leadership of Jewish and Palestinian peacebuilders in their work to build a holistic and just peace for all.

 Read Debunking the myth that anti-Zionism is antisemitic by Peter Beinart, watch Holocaust survivor and trauma therapist Gabor Maté, “From Pain to Liberation: Healing Collective Trauma,” or go to our Israel/Palestine Resource Page for more in-depth resources.